Blog

 Google Calendar is Google’s solution to managing appointments, creating events and setting reminders, and is used as a productivity tool to make scheduling a breeze.
 It’s an effective option for personal and business use and offers a fresh approach to time management, moving away from the cumbersome and counterintuitive digital calendars fast becoming obsolete (though still, unhappily, being used by many companies worldwide).

 Time spent searching for event details, meeting locations and business agendas is not time well spent, so we’ve created a guide to show users how to get the most out of Google Calendar, by sharing the tools required to integrate programs, processes and documents into one, easy-to-access location.
-When used in conjunction with Upvio, you’ll be able to manage all of your personal appointments, business meetings, staff scheduling and company bookings with just a few keystrokes, and avoid the painful back-and-forth commonly experienced when conflicting schedules are involved.
+When used in conjunction with Upvio -practice management software, you’ll be able to manage all of your personal appointments, business meetings, staff scheduling and company bookings with just a few keystrokes, and avoid the painful back-and-forth commonly experienced when conflicting schedules are involved.

 So, let’s get started!